 All credit facility write-offs require endorsement at the appropriate level, as defined by the Bank.
-Credit write-off approval be documented in writing and properly initialed by the approving authority.

 A write-off constitutes a derecognition event.
 However, financial assets that are written off could still be subject to enforcement activities in order to comply with the Bank's procedures for recovery of amount due.
 Whenever amounts are recovered on previously written-off credit exposures, such amount recovered is recognized as income on a cash basis only.